 The peer-to-peer car rental market in Singapore has seen its downs and ups.
 In 2013, iCarsClub was the first such service in Singapore.
 It secured US$60 million funding to expand into China in 2014.
 No updates have been heard since then and its website is now defunct.

 In 2019, a new startup, Drive lah became the latest and only peer-to-peer car rental to be approved by Land Transport Authority (LTA).
 Similar to iCarsClub, it allows car owners to rent out their cars whenever they are not using them.
 However, they do not require car owners to install electronic devices that lock and unlock the vehicle through mobile apps and they rent out on daily basis instead of hourly basis.

 P Plate car rental service in Singapore

-The following are the options for Private Hire Vehicle drivers who want to rent a car to provide transportation services:
+The following are the options for Private Hire Vehicle (PHV) drivers who want to rent a car to provide transportation services: